Adaptive Submodularity: Theory and Applications in Active Learning and Stochastic Optimization: Related Work

-\paragraph{Interactive Submodular Set Cover.} Recent work by~\citet{guillory10interactive} considers a class of adaptive optimization problems over a family of submodular objectives $\set{f_h : h \in \hypotheses}$.
+Recent work by~\citet{guillory10interactive,guillory2011-noisy-interactive-submod-cover} considers a class of adaptive optimization problems over a family of monotone submodular objectives $\set{f_h : h \in \hypotheses}$.
 In their problem, one must cover a monotone submodular objective $f_{\target}$ which depends on the (initially unknown) target hypothesis $\target \in \hypotheses$, by adaptively issuing queries and getting responses.
 Unlike traditional pool-based active learning, each query may generate a response from a \emph{set} of valid responses depending on the target hypothesis.
-The reward is calculated by evaluating $f_{\target}$ on the set of (query, response) pairs observed, and the goal is to obtain some threshold $Q$ of objective value at minimum total query cost, where queries may have nonuniform costs.
-Guillory and Bilmes consider the worst-case policy cost, and provide a greedy algorithm optimizing a clever hybrid objective function and prove it has an approximation guarantee of $\ln(\quota |\hypotheses|)+1$ for integer valued objective functions $\set{f_h}_{h\in \hypotheses}$.
+The reward is calculated by evaluating $f_{\target}$ on the set of (query, response) pairs observed, and the goal is to obtain some threshold $\quota$ of objective value at minimum total query cost, where queries may have nonuniform costs.
+In the noisy variant of the problem~~\citep{guillory2011-noisy-interactive-submod-cover}, the set of (query, response) pairs observed need not be consistent with any hypothesis in $\hypotheses$, and the goal is to obtain $\quota$ of value for all hypotheses that are ``close'' to being consistent with the observations.
+For both variants, \citeauthor{guillory2011-noisy-interactive-submod-cover} consider the worst-case policy cost, and provide greedy algorithms optimizing clever hybrid objective functions.
+They prove an approximation guarantee of $\ln(\quota |\hypotheses|)+1$ for integer valued objective functions $\set{f_h}_{h\in \hypotheses}$ in the noise--free case, and similar logarithmic approximation guarantees for the noisy case.

 \ignore{ In their problem, there is a set of hypotheses $\hypotheses$, queries $\groundset$, responses $\outcomes$.
 For each query $e$ and hypothesis $h$, there is a set of valid responses $e(h) \subseteq \outcomes$ that may be generated by $e$ if $h$ is the true hypothesis.
 Each hypothesis $h$ also has an associated monotone submodular objective function $f_h:2^{\groundset \times \outcomes} \to \NonNegativeIntegers$, and the goal is to obtain some quota $\quota$ of reward, measured by evaluating $f_{\target}$ on the set of (query, response) pairs observed, where $\target$ is the (initially unknown) true hypothesis.
 Hence Interactive Submodular Set Cover combines the problem of learning about the true hypothesis and covering an objective function depending on it, in much the same way Adaptive Stochastic Minimum Cost Cover does.
 Guillory and Bilmes consider the worst-case policy cost, and provide a greedy algorithm optimizing a clever hybrid objective function with an approximation guarantee of $\ln(\quota |\hypotheses|)+1$ for integer valued $\set{f_h}_{h\in \hypotheses}$. }